tvbgo/About-Me/README.md

   <h2 a>Hello World! </h2>
   <h3 >I'm Tomás, and I'm a Web Developer. <a href="https://www.linkedin.com/in/tomas-v-de-brito-gomes-a7747997/" target="_blank"><img align="center" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/linkedin/linkedin-original.svg" alt="tomas v de brito gomes" height="30" width="40" /></a></h3>

-  <p align="left">My two passions are Programming and Hospitality, the latter of which I have worked in the past 10 years.
+  <p align="left">My two passions are Programming and Hospitality, and I have worked in both areas for 1 1/2 years and 10 years respectively .
 It has always been a dream to write and understand code, and in 2020, I had the oportunity to take the Le-Wagon Web Development Bootcamp in Rio de Janeiro.</p>

   <p align="left">I learned many new skills, best practices and of course programming languages such as Ruby and Javascript, but above all, I learned how to apply myself to learn brand new subjects, and to delve deeper "under the hood" to fully understand what is going on when we write code.</p>